 Next, add the sour cream, chopped green onions, salt and shredded cheese to the butter and cream of chicken soup mixture.
 Be warned, if you are anything like me, this is when your mouth may begin watering in anticipation for the goodness it knows is coming.

+Let’s talk potatoes.
+We have tried all the different potato varieties… Dallin likes the texture of russet potatoes best, and I prefer red.
+Either will do.
 Add your diced potatoes to the mix.
 Stir everything together and making sure every potato is coated in the mixture.
 Lastly spoon your potatoes into a greased 9×13 casserole dish.

 This is quite possibly the most important step in the whole process.
 For this recipe, I’ve doubled the amount of Kellogg’s my mom usually uses.
 If I am being honest, if I wanted to treat myself, I’d quadruple the amount of topping (so double the amount of ingredients called for the topping in the recipe card as I have already doubled it once).
 I mean is it even possible to have too many crispy corn flakes on a casserole?
 I think not.